Accelerating Digital Trust & Intelligent Transformation in Life Sciences

 Panelists / SMEs:

-- Olivier Melis, Senior Director, Head of BIZ eCompliance (Validation), argenx
+- Olivier Melis, Senior Director of Head of DT eCompliance, argenx

 - John Petrakis, Chief AI Officer, USDM Life Sciences